 ✅Helpful tips

-- Large sago pearls - If you are using large tapioca pearls (white boba pearls), you will need to cook them for longer, around 10-15 minutes.
+- Size of sago pearls - Large tapioca pearls require a longer cooking time, up to 15 minutes.
 If you are making yours in the Instant Pot, I recommend cooking them together with the mung beans instead of adding them towards the end.

 ✨Variations and add-ins